 How to start: figure out what you’re good at and turn that into a service offering.
 Set up a one-page website or create a LinkedIn profile to connect with people needing those services.

-2. Sell Digital Products
+2. Sell digital products

 I’m a big fan of digital products.
 I currently have three digital products that make me an extra $1,000 a month.
 The best part is, that once you’ve created a download, template, or worksheet, you can sell it over and over again without any extra work.
 It helps to have a pre-built audience to sell your products to, but even if you don't - you can still generate sales by uploading your digital products to marketplaces like Whop.